Ep #8: How Your Thoughts Affect Your Eating

 Just so you know, I’ll be posting this in the show notes at coachkir.com/8 if you want to check it out to get a visual as well.

-The reason why this model is so amazing is because it helps you see the effect of your thinking in your life.
+Now, the reason why this Model is so amazing is because it helps you see the effect of your thinking in your life.
 You get to see exactly how everything plays out.

-You also get to gain an understanding that it’s never the circumstances of our lives that create our results, but our thoughts about them.
+You also get to gain an understanding that it’s never the circumstances of our lives that create our feelings, behaviors, and results, but our thoughts about them.

 Circumstances are neutral.
 The don’t cause us to feel or cause us to do anything.
 Our thoughts do.

-You could have the same circumstance of eating a container of cookies, think a completely different thought and then feel differently, act differently, and have a completely different result.
+You could have the same circumstance of eating 3, 4 inch cookies, think a completely different thought and then feel differently, act differently, and have a completely different result.

-So give all these tools for awareness a try.
+So give these tools for awareness a try.

 Also, as you go throughout your day, stay aware.
 I hear this from so many people, and I used to do it too, that they just zone out, let go, and binge.
-That’s a big mistake.
+Don’t do that.

-Stay conscious and aware of what’s going on.
+Stay conscious and aware of what’s going on with you in your mind.
 Even if you end up bingeing, you should know exactly what you were thinking before it happened.
 It doesn’t even have to be a big, juicy reason.
-Even if it’s just, “I want to binge,” that there is a thought thats going to cause you to feel desire or an urge.
+Even if it’s just, “I need to binge,” that there is a thought that’s going to cause you to feel an urge.

-When you see a pattern of thinking, thoughts you find yourself thinking over and over again, and thoughts that keep showing up in your thought downloads, then you’ll know a big piece that needs to be worked on.
+When you see a pattern of thinking, thoughts you find yourself thinking over and over again, and thoughts that keep showing up in your thought downloads, then you’ll know a big piece of what needs to be worked on.

-Then what’s so awesome is that once you know, you get to choose which thoughts you want to keep and which to let go of.
+Then what’s so awesome is that once you know what your thoughts are, you get to choose which thoughts you want to keep and which to work on letting go of.

 Awareness is the first step towards change.
 You have to know what you’re changing before you can change it.
-So start paying attention to what you’re thinking.
-Do Thought Downloads, plug a thought into the model and see what the result is, watch your thoughts throughout the day, before you binge, and after you binge.
+So start paying attention to what you’re thinking since that is the main thing you’re going to work on changing in order to stop binge eating.
+Do thought downloads, plug a thought into The Model and see what the result is, watch your thoughts throughout the day, before you binge, and after you binge.

 What thoughts were going through your head before you binged, during, and after?